Application and Graduate Admission

 The application process is administered through Admissions.
 In order to apply, please visit our web page.
 For questions or to request information, contact Admissions at 410-704-2113 or grad@towson.edu.

 Admissions at Towson University admits graduate applicants whose academic and personal qualifications give promise of success in graduate study.
 Admission to all graduate programs is competitive and based on the most qualified applicants and available seats.
-The applicant must hold a baccalaureate degree from a regionally accredited college or university or the equivalent of this degree from another country.
-If a student has already earned a post-secondary degree, Towson University will require official documentation for evaluation.
-In addition, some doctoral and certificate of advance studies programs require the applicant to hold a master's degree from a regionally accredited college or university or the equivalent of this degree from another country.
+The applicant must hold a high school diploma and baccalaureate degree from a regionally accredited college or university or the equivalent of this degree from another country.
+Towson University requires an official transcript of all earned post-secondary degrees for admissions review.
+In addition, some doctoral and certificate programs require the applicant to hold a master's degree from a regionally accredited college or university or the equivalent of this degree from another country.
 Unofficial transcripts will not be accepted.
 Any student taking classes on the TU campus or any off-site location administered by the University System of Maryland must meet the university’s immunization policies prior to registration.

 Full Admission